Title

-How to find the first day of a month and the last day of a month?
+How to find the first day of month and sql last day of month ?

-For my case I had to process a group of records whose some datetime column value is between the beginning date of some month and the last day of the same month.
+For my case I had to process a group of database records whose some datetime column value is between the beginning date of some month (first day of month) and the last day of month.

 For example, we will select all the shipments where the shipment date is later than the beginning of the month same with some certain datetime parameter belongs to.
 And the shipment date is earlier than the end of current month for reporting purposes.